theo-dim/dotfiles-deluxe/README.md

 The font files are stored in ```~/dotfiles-deluxe/figlet/```

 # Favorites:
+These are some of my favorite packages that accompany my Arch Linux distribution (WSL2):
 - [plug](https://github.com/junegunn/vim-plug) - to manage other plugins
 - [vim completes me](https://github.com/ajh17/VimCompletesMe) - super lightweight completion system
 - [colorizer](https://github.com/lilydjwg/colorizer) - display color codes as their colors inline